LingSIG/Dictionaries/README.md

 ## Contents
 ### samples/
 This directory collects samples of dictionary entries.
 For digitised dictionaries, please consider attaching a scan of the entry in the printed version.
+Note that other interesting samples can be accessed at https://github.com/ParthenosWP4/standardsLibrary .

 ### tools/
 This directory holds tools for the transformation to/from Lex0, vis-à-vis the samples/ directory